SubaashNair/SeabornPython/README.md

 <li>displaying data from dataframes and matrices.</li>
 </ul>

-The use of Seaborn as our go-to tool for exploratory analysis is due to these last three considerations.
-It makes it incredibly simple to rapidly and effectively "get to know" your data.
+> The use of Seaborn as our go-to tool for exploratory analysis is due to these last three considerations. > It makes it incredibly simple to rapidly and effectively "get to know" your data.

+### This repo aims to teach seaborn and matplotlib using pokemon.

+You may learn how to utilise one of Python's most useful libraries for data visualisation in this step-by-step Python Seaborn tutorial.

+If you've used Matplotlib previously, you may have puzzled why it takes 10 lines of code to create a histogram that looks good.

+Seaborn is great if you want a quicker approach to create visually appealing charts.
+We'll go through everything you need to know to get started and utilise the amusing Pokémon dataset to achieve so (which you can download below).